 Ohio

-Ohio has agreements with Arkansas, Connecticut, Kentucky, Mississippi, Nebraska, Oklahoma, West Virginia, and Wyoming.
-Residents from these states must have a license for at least a year and meet these additional requirements.
+Ohio has agreements with Arkansas, Connecticut, Kentucky, Mississippi, Nebraska, Oklahoma, West Virginia, and Wyoming (Ohio Division of Real Estate).
+You must have held your license for at least a year.
+Requirements as of 2026:

 - Take the Ohio Real Estate Law Course